LADIES SECTION RULES FOR COMPETITIONS 2018

 4. Draw: All competitions will be drawn after the closing date and the dates and times entered into the diary by the Match Secretary.

-6 Burned Ends will be played in accordance with the latest SIBA Rules Year Book 2017-2018 section 3 – see section 6.1 – 6.8 of this document on RESPOTTED JACKS as follows.
+6 RESPOTTED JACKS - Burned Ends will be played in accordance with the latest SIBA Rules Year Book under SIBA Rules and Regulations 2018-2019 p77 – section 3 - see section 6.1 – 6.6 – of this document on RESPOTTED JACKS These rules will now apply to all SIBA league, cup and team games and all FIBC league and knock out games including inter club friendly matches as follows.

 Note: The two white re-spots are in position either side of the 2 metre tee.
 The Yellow 3 metre tee and adjacent spots are for PBA Competitions and must not be used.